rikhuijzer/tools/contents/start.md

 So, suppose all the programs in the world are required to be 7 letters, like `bigtree`, and all the programs take 3 letters of input.
 Then, you can choose from $26 \cdot 7 = 8.0 \cdot 10^9$ programs, and each program can take $26^3 \approx 17.500$ different inputs.
 Imagine having $8.0 \cdot 10^9$ icons on your desktop and, after opening a program, being presented with $17.500$ buttons.
-Another benefit of text is that you can exchange it easily via online communcations.
+Another benefit of text is that you can exchange it easily via online communications.
 A tutorial for a text-based tool includes sentences such as:

 > After that, run